 I was so excited to do my first one and put my heart and soul into it, and surprisingly it was actually not that bad.
 From there I was able to apply for more Worldpackers positions as an artist where I received free accommodation and all my meals for free.

-If you’re looking to volunteer and travel the world for free, making an impact and giving more value to your contribution in this world, this is the secret.
-There are volunteer options all over the world, that suit a range of different personality types and interests.
+If you’re wondering how to travel for free, making an impact and giving more value to your contribution in this world, this is the secret.
+There are volunteer options that suit a range of different personality types and interests.

-Although using Worldpackers covers almost all my expenses that I need to survive, there are still other expenses that it doesn’t cover.
-This means that any flights, visas, sightseeing and going out with friends are all something that I will need to pay out of my own pocket.
+Although using Worldpackers covers almost all my expenses that I need to survive, there are still other things I need to pay for as I travel.
+Any flights, visas, sightseeing and going out with friends are costs that come out of my own pocket.

-There is someone that I met at my first volunteer position who I became quite close with who provided me with a solution.
-I was only about two months into my travels at this point, when I explained to her my position.
-She was blown away that I had no plan to balance woking and travelling.
-In hindsight, it is a pretty crazy thing to do.
+But someone I met at my first volunteer position provided me with a solution.
+I was only about two months into my travels at this point, when I explained to her my situation.
+She was blown away that I had no plan to balance working and travelling.
+In hindsight, it's a pretty crazy thing to do.
 Quit your job, pack your stuff and leave your own country without any means of income.

-So, she introduced me to the world that is freelancing.
+So, she introduced me to the world of freelancing.
 This is something I had never heard about before then.
-She explained to me that there are so many people that work remotely and get paid for it, which is what she does for a company she worked for back in Germany.
+She explained to me that there are many people that work remotely and get paid for it, which is what she does for a company she worked for back in Germany.

 She told me about some freelancing websites and I signed up to both Freelancer and Upwork.
 I then started applying for different positions but was not getting any luck.
 I had been trying for basic administration positions, which of course every other unskilled person was also applying for, so I was just getting lost in the masses.

-Earlier in 2019 I had decided that I wanted to write a novel, which I am currently still working on, and this is something that I had shared with the girl who told me about freelancing.
-She saw me working on my novel all the time, writing a chapter a day most days as I was passionate about it and motivated me to apply for some content writing positions.
+Earlier in 2019 I had decided that I wanted towrite a novel, which I am currently still working on, and this is something that I had shared with the girl who told me about freelancing.
+She saw me working on my novel all the time and motivated me to apply for some content writing positions.